 invoices much more efficient than traditional paper based

 systems.
 We currently uses an eProcurement system for the

 6. What other efficient procurement initiatives does BTP

 currently use or intend to use?

-In addition to BTP tendered and agreed contracts, BTP also uses
+In addition to BTP tendered and agreed contracts, we also

-other framework agreements and initiatives from other sources
+use other framework agreements and initiatives from other

 - The Crown

 national procurement portal.
 The portal contains information of

 over 500,000 products and services through 600 suppliers in